KeinerMachtsBesser.de

 Material Reading

 With the Blogroll Review category as dried up as the reservoirs in Chinatown let me offer at least an occasional round-up of new sources that stand under the feuilleton umbrella waiting for the rain to come.
-This is one is of literary magazines.
+This one is of literary magazines.

 Orion Magazin – Nature, Culture & Place — There is a print magazine, but shipping would ruin me financially, so I browse the online offerings.
 Essays, reviews, some poetry and the occasional short story.
 There are paywalls but you have to click a lot of links to drive into one of those.